Preah Vihear: ICJ judgment

+However, recently revealed documents indicate that, as early as 1911, senior officials of the Siamese government were aware that the Annex I map showed Preah Vihear as being located within Cambodia.
+As a result of this discovery and the recollection of the person who had led the Siamese Delimitation Commission, local officials were instructed not to make any protest to the French authorities about French activities at the temple—something the government had been prepared to do if it believed the temple was in Siam.

 Australian judge Sir Percy Spender wrote a scathing dissent for the minority on the court, however, pointing out that the French government had never mentioned Thai "acquiescence" or acceptance at any time, not even when Thailand stationed military observers at the temple in 1949.
-On the contrary, France always insisted that their map was correct and the temple was located on their side of the natural watershed (which it clearly is not).
+On the contrary, France always insisted that their map was correct and the temple was located on their side of the natural watershed.
 Thailand had modified its own maps, which in Spender's opinion was sufficient without having to protest to France.
 Spender said:

 Thailand reacted angrily.
 It announced it would boycott meetings of the Southeast Asia Treaty Organization, with Thai officials saying this step was to protest a U.S. bias toward Cambodia in the dispute.
 As evidence, Thai officials cited Acheson's role as Cambodia's advocate; the U.S. government replied that Acheson was merely acting as a private attorney, engaged by Cambodia.
-Mass demonstrations were staged in Thailand protesting the ruling.
+Mass demonstrations were staged in Thailand, protesting the ruling.
 Thailand eventually backed down and agreed to turn the site over to Cambodia.
-Rather than lower the Thai national flag that had been flying at the temple, Thai soldiers dug up and removed the pole with it still flying.
+Rather than lower the Thai national flag that had been flying at the temple, Thai soldiers dug up and removed the pole, with it still flying.
 The pole was erected at nearby Mor I Daeng cliff, where it is still in use.
 In January 1963, Cambodia formally took possession of the site in a ceremony attended by around 1,000 people, many of whom had made the arduous climb up the cliff from the Cambodian side.
 Prince Sihanouk, Cambodia's leader, walked up the cliff in less than an hour, then made offerings to Buddhist monks.
 He made a gesture of conciliation in the ceremony, announcing that all Thais would be able to visit the temple without visas, and that Thailand was free to keep any antiquities it may have taken away from the site.